 A key requirement for deploying embodiment-agnostic policies is a controller that interprets task-space reference trajectories $a = \{\bm{p}_{t}^r, \bm{R}_{t}^r\}_{t=1}^H$—a sequence of desired EE positions $\bm{p}^r \in \mathbb{R}^3$ and orientations $\bm{R}^r \in SO(3)$ over horizon $H$—into embodiment-specific actions.
 We adopt an \textit{EE–centric} perspective: the high-level policy always produces EE reference trajectories, while the controller is responsible for realizing them subject to embodiment constraints.
 This abstraction supports a spectrum of controllers, ranging from simple inverse kinematics (IK) with velocity limits to full model predictive control (MPC).

 To guide the diffusion policy toward embodiment-feasible behaviors, we define a tracking cost $L_{\text{track}}(a)$ that evaluates how well a given trajectory $a$ can be executed by a particular controller.
-High tracking cost indicates segments of the trajectory that are hard to follow—due to dynamic infeasibility, underactuation, or control saturation—while low cost indicates better alignment with the embodiment’s capabilities.
+High tracking cost indicates trajectory segments that are difficult to follow due to dynamic infeasibility, underactuation, or control saturation, while low cost reflects better alignment with the embodiment capabilities.

 \paragraph{Inverse Kinematics with Velocity Limits} For table-top manipulators and other robots with relatively simple dynamics, a lightweight controller can model the system well.
 At each step, the desired waypoint $(\bm{p}^r, \bm{R}^r)$ is mapped to a robot configuration $\bm{q}\in\mathbb{R}^{n}$—which may include both mobile base pose and arm joint angles—using the inverse kinematics function $\bm{f}_{\text{IK}}$, which maps a desired EE pose $(\bm{p}^r, \bm{R}^r)$ together with the current configuration $\bm{q}_t$ to a feasible robot configuration.
 We denote the per-step velocity bound as $\bm{\delta}_{\max} = \bm{\dot{q}}_{\max}\Delta t$, which accounts for the hardware velocity limit $\bm{\dot{q}}_{\max}$ and the controller timestep $\Delta t$.
 The forward kinematics $\bm{f}_{\text{FK}}(\bm{q})$ reconstructs the trajectory waypoint, and the tracking cost is the squared error between reconstructed and reference trajectories: